iwantmyname/blog/preview/2014-05-29-a-look-back-at-mays-domain-extensions.md

 + [.KIWI](https://iwantmyname.com/domains/dot-kiwi) (#44)

 As a New Zealand-based company, it's only natural for us to have a not-so-secret love for the .KIWI TLD.
-[Back in October](https://iwantmyname.com/blog/2013/10/a-short-interview-with-tim-johnson-ceo-of-dot-kiwi.html), Tim Johnson, CEO of Dot Kiwi, said of his upcoming TLD was "Underrated and underestimated indeed - that is the definition of the challenger and the underdog.
+[Back in October](https://iwantmyname.com/blog/2013/10/a-short-interview-with-tim-johnson-ceo-of-dot-kiwi.html), Tim Johnson, CEO of Dot Kiwi, said his upcoming TLD was "Underrated and underestimated indeed - that is the definition of the challenger and the underdog.
 We like that position and thrive on the challenge - I think that is very Kiwi."

 And today, just look at it. .KIWI, the tiny TLD from New Zealand, is more popular than .COFFEE, a product served in just about every city in the world.